matt4biz/envy/README.md

 ## How it works
 Variables (key-value pairs) are grouped into "realms" which is just a shorter way to type "namespaces".
 Because these variables are primarily used as environment variables, they're stored in a map of string keys to string values.

-envy maintains a Bolt database in the "user config" directory, for example, `$HOME/Library/Application Support` on macOS.
+Envy maintains a Bolt database in the "user config" directory, for example, `$HOME/Library/Application Support` on macOS.
 That database has a bucket for each realm, and an entry in the bucket for each key-value pair.

 With each variable is some metadata: we keep the last-modified timestamp, size, and a secure hash of the value part of the key-value pair.
 The hash is also used with AES-GCM when that value is encrypted.
 The encrypted data and the metadata in JSON form are converted to Base64 encoding and then stored together a single object identified by the key.
 Only the (possibly secret) value is encrypted; the metadata isn't, but if the hash is changed, decryption fails.

 The secret key needed to run AES-GCM is stored in your system's secure keychain, which on macOS means the default login keychain that's visible in Keychain Access.
 (Note that you can see and even edit the secret key in Keychain Access or using the `security` command -- but if you change or delete that key, you'll never get your data back out of the Bolt database.)

-The secret key is added once to the keychain when you first run envy.
+The secret key is added once to the keychain when you first run Envy.
 If you want to wipe everything and start over, then

 1. remove the key named `matt4biz-envy-secret-key` from your keychain
 2. remove the database, which is `envy/envy.db` in your config directory